opfesoft/sol-docs/db/world/holiday_dates.md

 # holiday\_dates

+This table is used to override the dates in the [Holidays DBC file](../../dbc/Holidays.md).
+If empty the client will use its own DBC to calculate the dates, if at least one entry is available for a specific Holiday ID the date is sent to the client using opcode "SMSG_CALENDAR_SEND_CALENDAR".

 ## Structure

 | Field            | Type    | Attribute | Key | Null | Default | Extra | Comment |